igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Event ID

-An **event ID** is a unique identifier assigned to an event by the provider.
+Unique identifier assigned to an event by the provider.

 It is critical for:
 - detecting duplicate deliveries